What do I need to know before retiring in Trang?

 - What should I pack when moving to Trang?

-- What is life like in Trang?
+- What are healthcare services like in Trang?

 - What are medical services in Trang like?